Target breach worse than thought, states launch joint probe

 Target lowered its fourth-quarter profit forecast, in part due to weaker-than-expected sales since reports of the cyber-attack emerged in mid-December.
 Target shares closed down just over 1 percent to $62.62, hovering near a year-low.

-The largest known breach at a U.S. retailer, uncovered in 2007 was at TJX Cos Inc, where more than 90 million credit cards were stolen over about 18 months.
+The largest known breach at a U.S. retailer, uncovered in 2007 was at TJX Cos Inc (TJX.N), where more than 90 million credit cards were stolen over about 18 months.

 FRAUD REPORTS GROWING